eeshvardasikcm/eeshvardasikcm/README.md

 against any potential similar messages from any other major corporation in the future.

+Any wording on those LICENSEs are not to be interpreted as indications to the actual previous events.
+When Google employees sent me those messages, I felt mistreated, and I still do feel mistreated.
+The Google employees did not make themselves available to discuss.
+The messages were sort of a one way communication with no chance for discussion.
+I let them know how I felt mistreated but they were unable to respond.

+I made the decision to leave the Carbon Project because I do not like receiving messages like that with no one available to discuss with.
+I quickly became aware that Carbon Project is not a place to feel comfortable having discussions about anything, including performing the code writing.

+I left with the assumption that those employees made a mistake and may be a little inexperienced in handling managerial situations with grace and understanding.

+I want to get some committs completed with them in the future.
+Hopefully looking back at Carbon Project will not be a negative memory and we can all proceed knowing that I made the adjustments to fit in their rigid system to get some pull requests recorded.

 ### Shrota name changed to AyurProject

 Sevaware licensing created as a fork from my Veganware licensing.